 The Chaplain is The Revd Canon Brian Mountford MBE.
 The College also appoints an undergraduate Chapel Assistant.
 The Assistant’s job is to publicise events and get to know those students who are interested in chapel activities.
-On Founder’s Day, Wednesday of week 6 in Michaelmas Term, a College Service is held in the Jacqueline du Pre Music Room and at Christmas many people join in Carols on the Stairs on Wednesday of week 8.
+On Founder’s Day, Wednesday of week 6 in Michaelmas Term, a College Service is held in the Jacqueline du Pré Music Building.
+At Christmas, many people join in Carols on the Stairs on Wednesday of week 8.
 There is also a Christmas Concert at the University Church on Wednesday of week 7.
 Once a term St Hilda’s joins with Oriel College Chapel for a service and meal together.

 The Hindu Mandal in Oxford is very near College, as is the Central Oxford Mosque.
 There is a University Jewish Chaplaincy, and an Oxford Synagogue.
 For these and other places of worship, please see the University's Equality and Diversity webpages.

 "Cuppers champions for another year running: what a fitting end to a fantastic season of hockey!"

 "St Hilda's has a beautiful site and an inclusive atmosphere.
 It is always nice to come back to College."